telerik/winforms-docs/controls/virtualgrid/paging/paging-panel.md

 ![gridview-paging-panel 001](images/gridview-paging-panel001.png)

 There are a number of properties, which allow you to customize the paging panel to your specific needs.
-You can access these properties through the __RadVirtualGrid.TableElement.PagingPanelElement__.
+You can access these properties through the RadVirtualGrid.TableElement.[PagingPanelElement](https://docs.telerik.com/devtools/winforms/api/telerik.wincontrols.ui.virtualgridpagingpanelelement#properties).
 Here is what options you have:

 * __NumericButtonsCount:__ Controls how many buttons for navigation to concrete pages there are on the panel.